 The Historic Significance of Underwater Heritage from WWI

 Underwater cultural heritage from World War I is a special witness of history.
-It has yet been little visible, little researched and little understood.
+As of now, it has been little visible, little researched and little understood.
 The written naval history of the First World War tells about fights, strategies, technologies and power.
-It talks of courage, of patriotism and of bloody warring.
+It talks of courage, patriotism and bloody battles.
 But the wreck sites filled with the remains of those who fell in the battles tell us also a different tale.
 Many of the wrecks are grave sites.
-The reports of the sinking ships or of the recovery of the dead talk of an immense suffering and of grief, they are a call for peace.
-The visit to these ancient wrecks today tells us even more.
-They remind us that war is a result of politics, but results itself in people who die, families who are separated, in young men perishing.
-They remind us of mothers losing their children, young men their hopes and future and whole generations their up-spring and happiness.
+The reports of the sinking ships or of the recovery of the dead talk of an immense suffering and grief, they are a call for peace.
+Visits to these ancient wrecks today tell us even more.
+They remind us that war is created as a result of political decisions, but the results of war itself include personal tragedies involving people who die, families who are separated, and young people perishing.
+They remind us of mothers losing their children, young people losing hope and whole generations being denied the opportunity to have a happy and healthy future.

 Heritage calls for peace and reconciliation in telling us the human tragedy of war in each of its single tales.

-The heritage of World War I can hence tell a missing part of the true story – the story as it was felt by the average man or woman.
-Stalin said cynically “One death is a tragedy; a million is a statistic”.
-But heritage helps to avoid that human beings ever become statistics and allows remembering each story, each life and each death.
-Heritage allows to feel and to understand.
-It brings the emotions of the victims of a battle or a conflict back to us in a touchable and touching way.
+The heritage of World War I can help bring to light an often overlooked side of the war – the story as it was felt by the average man or woman.
+Stalin once cynically said, “One death is a tragedy; a million is a statistic”.
+Heritage helps prevent human beings from becoming statistics and allows us to remember each story, each life and each death.
+It allows us to sympathize and understand what happened during a particular time in history on an individual level.
+It brings the emotions of the victims of a battle or a conflict back to us in a touchable, and touching, way.

-Touchable heritage sites and artefacts are an more impressive proofing tool to what happended in the past.
-While accounts are written by a society in its time and with its understandings and influenced by the views of the winning parties, heritage is a more unbiased witness.
+Touchable heritage sites and artefacts are an impressive tool to understand the actual events that happended in the past.
+Written accounts of an event have potential biases and influences.
+Heritage is a more unbiased witness.
 History books tend to forget voices of people not in a superior or ruling position, or voices that are not of use in a political discourse - the voices of women, workers and minorities.
-They also tend to forget the stories of daily life, of suffering, of loss or anxiety.
-This is especially true, when at a closing of a war the next and even bloodier one is prepared, as in the case of World War I.
+They also tend to forget the stories of daily life, suffering, loss, or anxiety.
+This is especially true when, at a closing of a war, the next and even bloodier one is prepared, as in the case of World War I.